AnkitBarik/planetMagFields/doc/examples.rst

 :py:func:`Planet.spec() <planetmagfields.Planet.spec>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This function computes the Lowes spectrum of a planet at a given radius.
 It adds an array ``p.emag_spec`` which contains the energy at different spherical harmonic degrees and two variables ``p.dipolarity`` and ``p.dip_tot`` which provide the fraction of energies in the axial dipole and the total dipole with respect to the total energy at all degrees.
+In addition, it provides equatorially symmetric and antisymmetric as well as axisymmetric contributions to the Lowes energy spectrum.
 Usage example:

 .. code-block:: python

-   from planetmagfields import Planet p = Planet(name='jupiter',model='jrm09') p.spec()
+   from planetmagfields import Planet p = Planet(name='jupiter',model='jrm33') p.spec()